Automattic/jetpack/readme.txt

 * VideoPress: edit your VideoPress shortcode in the editor with a fancy new modal options window.
 * Custom Content Types are now classier: a new CSS class on Testimonial featured images — has-testimonial-thumbnail — allows you to customize Jetpack custom post types as you see fit.
 * Sharing: social icons are now placed under “the add to cart” singular product views in WooCommerce, making it easier for customers to share their purchases on social media.
-* Theme Tools: schema.org microdata makes breadcrumbs tastier with improved schema.org microdata.
+* Theme Tools: improved schema.org microdata makes breadcrumbs tastier.
 Google will now have an easier time knowing what page it’s on, and how that page relates to the other pages in your site hierarchy.
 SEO, ftw.
 * Widget Visibility: now you can select widgets and when to show or hide them right from custom post type single and archive views.

 Jetpack UI Improvements: